BalaAnuhya123/M1_Project/1_Requirements/README.md

 # Requirements
 ## Introduction
 * This is a C Programming Snake And Ladder project.
-This project contains all the topics of C programming like  Functions etc. These topics are explained in brief with examples.At first the user have to provide the details like player 1, player2.
+This project contains some of the topics of C programming like  Functions etc.At first the user have to provide the details like player 1, player2.
 After that the user can select the topic that they want to read about.
 # 4W&#39;s and 1&#39;H
 ## Who
 * Any user who are intrested in playing sanke and ladders.